jeremysinger/capabilitiesforcoders/faq/capabilities.rst

 If you're using either the LLVM or the GCC MorelloIE Docker image, you need to run the program with ``morelloie``.
 The output of the program is shown below.
-(In the following sections, we'll only show the output of ``morelloie``, as the output of the example program on a Morello system should be the same.)
+(In the following sections, we'll only show the output of ``morelloie``, as the output of the example program on a Morello system should be the same, except for the memory address due to ASLR (Address space layout randomization).)

 .. code-block:: shell